 Sessions 1 & 2

-SoCA 510 Symbolizing the Awakened Heart: Buddhist Visual Literacy
+SoCA 510 Drawing the Awakened Heart: Thangka Studio Class

-How can our path and Buddhist symbolism connect in a meaningful and experiential way?
+How can our path and Buddhist art connect in a meaningful and experiential way?

-Through the principles of visual literacy, representations of enlightened lineage, and valid cognition, the Science of Creative Arts door swings opens to reveal the world of buddha nature.
-In addition to Buddhist visual literacy, you will learn the basic skills sets of Karma Gadri thangka painting that will be taught at a level appropriate to the experience of each participant.
+Learn the basic skill sets of Karma Gadri thangka painting.
+This course will be taught at a level appropriate to the experience of each participant.
 No previous experience or artistic skill is necessary.
 Materials will be supplied.

 Jirka Hladiš & others